cacostamx/Pewlett-Hackard-Analysis/README.md

     |Manager           |           1|           0|           0|           1|
     |**Total**         |  **16,981**|  **18,328**|	**18,612**|	 **18,537**|

-    As shown, Senior positions are have the most number of employees retiring each year.
+    As shown, Senior positions have the most number of employees retiring each year.

 - Looking at the number mentorship eligibility by department and comparing to hose retiring by department, the difference is huge; around 46x retiring vs mentoring.
 Above 60% is concentrated in Development, Production and Sales.